-Night Tube: Campaigners call on mayor to reinstate service
+Women's safety: Thousands sign petition to reinstate Night Tube

 A spokeswoman for the mayor said he was committed to improving women's safety and re-opening the service "as quickly as possible".

-"He has urged TfL (Transport for London) to look into the feasibility of getting one or two lines reopened this year, which we hope will be possible," she said.
+"He has urged Transport for London (TfL) to look into the feasibility of getting one or two lines reopened this year, which we hope will be possible," she said.

-The spokeswoman added that the last trains in central London currently leave at 01:00 BST and restart at 05:30 and there was also an "extensive" night bus network.
+Andy Lord, managing director of London Underground, confirmed reintroducing one or two more lines at night was being explored and added the safety of women and girls was "an absolute priority".

+He said: "We are continuing to review how we might be able to reintroduce the full Friday and Saturday Night Tube in a safe and viable way as soon as possible."